cisco/mindmeld/docs/source/userguide/getting_started.rst

    - be a seasoned Python developer with machine learning (ML) knowhow and experience with one or more popular ML frameworks or libraries

-   - have a username and password for the MindMeld Learning Center
+   - have a Developer Token for the MindMeld Learning Center.

 Installation
 ------------